Australia accused of 'excessive and unnecessary' secrecy | Law-Order

 K spent the two-day hearing in a box constructed from black screens to hide his identity.
 The public and media were sent out of the courtroom when classified evidence was discussed, which was about half the time.

-The only sign that anyone was actually inside the box was when a voice said "guilty" after K was asked how he pleads.
+The only sign that anyone was actually inside the box was when a voice said "guilty" after K was asked how he pleaded.

 The Australian government has refused to comment on allegations that K led an Australian Secret Intelligence Service operation that bugged government offices in the East Timorese capital in 2004, during negotiations on the sharing of oil and gas revenue from the seabed that separates the two countries.